-(Updated 2/15/2015) When it's time to do some shopping and get your credit card revved up, Cameron Village is one of the most popular spots in the Raleigh area!
-But of course as you do your power shopping, who doesn't work up an appetite?
+When it’s time to do some shopping and get your credit card revved up, the Village District is one of the most popular spots in the Raleigh area!
+But of course as you do your power shopping, who doesn’t work up an appetite?
 And as an older, classic shopping plaza, Cameron Village has got tons of choices for great gifts but not quite as many great ones for dining.
-While there are old stand-by's such as Carolina Cafe and the Flying Biscuit, I'd probably lean towards some newer choices.
-And since I live right in the hood, I tend to be picky when it comes to a good meal when visiting Cameron Village!
+While there are old stand-by’s such as Carolina Cafe and the Flying Biscuit, I’d probably lean towards some newer choices.
+And since I live right in the hood, I tend to be picky when it comes to a good meal when visiting the Village District!

 Next on my Cameron Village list is the new Ajisai Japanese restaurant!
 A super modern and slick take on sushi and more, Ajisai has a cool bar lit up with blue LED lighting and a smallish dining room.
 While sushi is never cheap (and you don’t want it to be), Ajisai does a great lunch for $10 – $12 for bento boxes, sushi and more.
 Given the great décor and food, it’s a great and unconventional choice for lunch in Cam Village.